pip-services/pip-services-docs/content/en/v4/tutorials/advanced_tutorials/microservice_dockerization/__code1_python.md

+Python is an interpreted language and does not require compilation.
+But to save an identical pipeline, a stub script is used.

 To perform the build process for a Python project, we'll be creating a Docker container build scenario in a file named **Dockerfile.build**.
 Copy the following into this file:

 ```bash